lisovin/scalejs/scalejs-docs/src/documents/overview.html.md

 To create a scalejs application requires an understanding of the how things are done.
 If you are seeking a deeper understanding of the various components of a scalejs application, you're in the right place.
-If you are still unfamilular with scalejs and what it can do, check out the [Power of Scalejs](./power.html)
+If you are still unfamilular with scalejs and what it can do, check out the [Intro to Scalejs](./power.html)

 This section will cover in detail